 The legislation encourages all Queenslanders to promote inclusive principles within their own communities.
 People with disability have the right to equal access to services available to other members of the Queensland community.
 The service delivery principles encourage service providers to consider the needs of people with disability when they design and deliver services.

-The Department's Disability Service Plan 2011-2014 supports the ambitious and challenging vision of Absolutely everybody that in 2021 Queensland is inclusive of its citizens, and Queenslanders with a disability are enabled to lead valued and fulfilling lives.
+The department's Disability Service Plan 2014-2016 supports the ambitious and challenging vision of a Queensland that is inclusive and enables people with a disability to lead valued and fulfilling lives.

 If you believe your child is being discriminated against: